-A business continuity plan was in place and a file with emergency contact details was in a red offline folder in the control office.
-The emergency contact list was also on the dispensary wall for easy access.
+A business continuity plan with emergency contact details was available in the dispensary.
+There was also an emergency cascade (flowchart and contact list) on the dispensary wall for easy access.
 People working in the pharmacy were able to clearly explain what they do, what they were responsible for and when they might seek help.
-The RP log was seen to be complete and up to date.
+The responsible pharmacist (RP) log was seen to be complete and up to date.
 Staff were able to describe what action they would take in the absence of the responsible pharmacist, and they explained what they could and could not do.
 The responsible pharmacist notice was correct and clearly displayed for patients to see.

 Results of the latest Community Pharmacy Patient Questionnaire (CPPQ) were not on display in the pharmacy but were available online.
-Results of the 2018/19 questionnaire showed that 96% of respondents rated the pharmacy as excellent or very good.
+Results were positive and highlighted a wish for improvements to the prescription waiting area.
 There was a complaints procedure in place, and this was detailed in a patient guide leaflet in the leaflet stand by the dispensary reception.
 It included contact details for the company's head office, Patient Advice and Liaison Service (PALS) and the Independent Complaint Advocacy Service.
-There were also feedback leaflets from the NHS and local council in the stand.
-Credit card style prompt cards for seeking feedback were also available at the prescription reception counter and in the consultation room.
+Credit card style prompt cards for seeking feedback were also available at the prescription reception counter.
 A certificate of professional indemnity and public liability insurance from XL Insurance Co.
 Ltd was held electronically on the company's intranet.

 Private prescription records were maintained electronically on the Patient Medication Record (PMR) system.
 A sample of records were checked, and some were seen to have the incorrect prescriber details recorded.
 This was discussed and the manager made notes to brief the rest of the team.
-Emergency supply records were also maintained electronically, complete with details of the emergency and the reason for supply.
+The RP explained that they didn't make very many emergency supplies since they had tightened up their procedures.
+People had been asking for an emergency supply rather than ordering their prescription(s) in sufficient time.
+The emergency supply records were maintained electronically, complete with details of the emergency and the reason for supply.
 Some of those records did not contain enough detail within the reason for supply.
-The manager noted this and agreed to ensure that more detail would be recorded in future.
+The RP noted this and agreed to ensure that more detail would be recorded in future.

-The controlled drug (CD) register was seen to be correctly maintained.
+The controlled drug (CD) register was seen to be correctly maintained, including the full supplier addresses where required.
 Running balances were checked weekly in accordance with the SOP.
 Stock balances of two random samples were checked and found to be correct.
 Records of CDs returned by patients were seen to be made upon receipt and subsequent destruction documented and witnessed.
-Records of unlicensed 'specials' were not checked as the pharmacy ordered very few and the paperwork was stored with other invoices.
-The manager explained that the new Columbus system prompted them to record the necessary details whenever a 'special' was labelled, and it also ensured that the associated paperwork was reconciled as it arrived.
+There were a significant number of returns awaiting destruction as the RP was waiting for a visit from her area manager in order to destroy them.
+Records of unlicensed 'specials' were seen and found to be complete.
 Access to the CD keys was recorded daily in the CD key log, stored within the pharmacy duty folder.